emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

 ***
-## Beech
-### Score: 19/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Their server (on primary) has auto-switch built into all its servers. ✔️
-1. Site does have episode auto-next on non-embed (beech player.) ✔️
-1. UI is nice, feels modern, search shows results as you type. ✔️
-1. Site has watch lists + favorites, and they can be synced across devices. ✔️
-1. Site has collections, decent sorting, and random AI suggestions. ✔️
-1. Disabling ads removes new tab/window popups, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (beech player). ✔️
-1. Has watch parties, but its just screen sharing plugin that doesn't work well. 🟡

-***
 ## FlickyStream
 ### Score: 18/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️